Chronic Pain & Sleep Quality Are Related, So Don’t Let Insomnia Make Your Pain Worse

 Sleep latency (problems falling asleep or time to fall asleep) and sleep maintenance (problems staying asleep or time spent asleep) are frequent problems for individuals living with pain.
 Scientific evidence indicates sleep problems are also related to worsening or exacerbation of chronic pain.

-• The 2014 Journal of Surgical Research published a study on the effects of sleep deprivation in the temporomandibular joint (tmj).
+- The 2014 study published in the Journal of Surgical Research indicates the effects of sleep deprivation in the temporomandibular joint (tmj).
 Problems with TMJ Dysfunction can be related to neck pain.
 The results indicated sleep deprivation increases inflammatory chemicals that cause pain (inflammatory cytokines) in the joint.
 The authors also noted a relationship between sleep deprivation and blood levels of estrogen, as well as increased levels of stress and anxiety.

-• The 2014 BMJ Open Journal presented a study of sleep disturbances and the relationship between neck and shoulder pain as well as arm pain.
+- The 2014 study in the BMJ Open Journal shows sleep disturbances and the relationship between neck and shoulder pain as well as arm pain.
 They found that job strain and sleep disturbance predicts having at least one troublesome episode of neck, shoulder and arm pain, indicating that sleep disturbances can be the modifying factor between stress and neck, shoulder and arm pain.

 There is support for a range of practical methods to assist with insomnia that can be incorporated into programs that manage pain.